Published On: Oct 11 2013 05:03:01 PM EDTUpdated On: Jun 16 2015 02:00:00 AM EDT

 Sandra Bernhard played Nancy Bartlett, Roseanne and Jackie's friend and business partner, over 33 episodes spread over the second half of the series' run.
 Nancy was originally married to a character played by Tom Arnold, but came out first as a lesbian and then bisexual after they split up, making her one of the first openly lesbian recurring characters on American television.

 A fellow stand-up comedy vet along with Barr, Bernhard has continued to perform live comedy, including shows that were recorded for the live comedy albums "I'm Still Here...
 Damn It!" and "Everything Bad & Beautiful."
-She also has made cameos in TV shows like "Law & Order: Special Victims Unit," "Will & Grace," "The L Word" and "Hot in Cleveland," and now has a recurring role on the ABC Family drama "Switched at Birth" and the Fox sitcom "Brooklyn Nine-Nine."
+She also has made cameos in TV shows like "Law & Order: Special Victims Unit," "Will & Grace," "The L Word" and "Hot in Cleveland," and now has a recurring role on the ABC Family drama "Switched at Birth," the Fox sitcom "Brooklyn Nine-Nine," and the CBS sitcom "2 Broke Girls."
 She also made a cameo in an episode of Barr's reality TV series "Roseanne's Nuts."

 Tom Arnold played Arnie Thomas, one of Dan's best friends and former high school classmate, over the course of 20 episodes scattered between the show's second and fifth seasons.
 He married Nancy but eventually left her, claiming to be abducted by aliens.